Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 Dust Busting in one of those tools you don't know exists in Resolve.
 Dan shares his tips on how and when to use it in the grade

-In this installment of From The Mailbag, we discuss our new R14 New Features title as well as discussing Resolve Remote Rendering with guest Joey D'Anna.
+The Team discusses our new Resolve 14 New Features title as well as DaVinci Resolve Remote Rendering with guest Joey D'Anna.

 Dan shares the behind the scenes thoughts that go into such a stylised 70s era music video for Lucy Rose.
 80% in camera and 20% in the grade